Dkim ActiveX Reference Documentation

 topDkimCanon

 Canonicalization algorithm to be used for both header and body when creating the DKIM-Signature.
-Possible values are "simple" and "relaxed".
-The default value is "relaxed".
+Possible values are simple

 The domain name of the signing domain when creating the DKIM-Signature.